NicKAnderson038/css-flexbox/README.md

 #

-2. align-items: adjusted by cross axis

-Only reffers to the position of the items relating to the cross-axis So, if `flex-direction: column` then it's starting point is left ---> right.
-And if `flex-direction: row` then the cross axis starts top ---> bottom.
+2. align-items: adjusted by cross axis So if `flex-direction: row` & `alight-items: center`, then the content would be centered coming from the top ---> bottom.

 #

 3. justify-content: adjusted by main-axis
 So if `flex-direction: row` & `justify-content: center`, then the content would be centered coming from the left ---> center.

 #

 4. align-content